jonbobcar/docs/docs/feeders/7-setting-pick-position/setting-pick-position.md

 # Setting Pick Position

 Now that you've loaded a component into the feeder, we'll fine-tune the feeder's position in OpenPnP and test picking a component.
+Again, these steps are the same for both 8mm and 16mm feeders.

 1. Mount your prepared feeder(s) to your LumenPnP.
     ![mounting feeder](../4-mounting/img/mounting.gif)